yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Triggerable

+??? example  "Triggers a [event] event"
+	Example: "Triggers a [Inspiration] event"

+	Applicable to: Triggerable

 ??? example  "Suppress warning [validationWarning]"
 	Allows suppressing specific validation warnings.
 Errors, deprecation warnings, or warnings about untyped and non-filtering uniques should be heeded, not suppressed, and are therefore not accepted.
 Note that this can be used in ModOptions, in the uniques a warning is about, or as modifier on the unique triggering a warning - but you still need to be specific.
 Even in the modifier case you will need to specify a sufficiently selective portion of the warning text as parameter.
 	Example: "Suppress warning [Tinman is supposed to automatically upgrade at tech Clockwork, and therefore Servos for its upgrade Mecha may not yet be researched! -or- *is supposed to automatically upgrade*]"